Lecture 5

 • If types are mixed, R will coerce them to a common type (e.g., numbers become text in b).

-• The function c(...) (combine or concatenate) creates vectors by putting values together in order.
+• The function c(...) (combine or concatenate) creates a vector by putting values together in order.

 Data Types - Factors